UT-ADL/milrem_visual_offroad_navigation/README.md

 VAE model was trained from scratch, all other models were used with pre-trained weights from Berkeley group.
 GNM model was additionally fine-tuned with our own dataset.

 The models were tested both off-policy and on-policy.
-Off-policy means that the model was applied to recorded data, the model's actions were just visualized, but not taken into account.
-On-policy means that the model’s actions were actually taken on the robot.
+Off-policy means that the model was applied to recorded data, the model's actions were just visualized, but not actuated.
+On-policy means that the model’s actions were actually actuated on the robot.

 **Off-policy results**